-Per CPUC direction in Decision 15-10-032, all investor-owned NG suppliers deposit into their compliance accounts the maximum number of allocated allowances that is allowed by the Regulation (section 95893(b), Table 9-5).
+Per CPUC direction in Decision 15-10-032,7 all investor-owned NG suppliers deposit into their compliance accounts the maximum number of allocated allowances that is allowed by the Regulation (section 95893(b), Table 9-5).
 Each NG supplier surrenders these allowances to CARB to partially fulfill its compliance obligation under the Program, thereby reducing its Program compliance costs, which are recovered from ratepayers.
-The percentage of allowances allocated to IOUs that were deposited for compliance was 75% in 2015, 70% in 2016, 65% in 2017, 60% in 2018, 55% in 2019, 50% in 2020, 45% in 2021, and 40% in 2022.
+The percentage of allowances allocated to IOUs that are deposited for compliance decreases by 5% each year, from 75% in 2015 to 35% in 2023.